 When do I have to pay my vacant residential land tax?

 Your assessment outlines when and how to pay your vacant residential land tax.
 You can pay your vacant residential land tax in full or by instalments.

-Note: If your vacant residential land tax is due for payment, either in full or by instalments, while you are awaiting a decision on an amendment request, objection or valuation objection, you should pay the amount owing as per your assessment.
+Note: If your vacant residential land tax is due for payment, either in full or by instalments, while you are awaiting a decision on a change request, objection or valuation objection, you should pay the amount owing.
 If you do not pay your assessment by the due date, daily interest may accrue on any outstanding amount.